• Homepage ▼

 19. Fold the puff dough, then place it in the refrigerator for 1 hour

-Salmon Lobster Wellington Recipe Salmon Lobster Wellington Recipe
+The Salmon Lobster Wellington The Salmon Lobster Wellington

 20. For the decoration, I chose to use a lattice pattern, using this lattice rolling tool.
 You may be creative and choose your own patterns with cookie cutters as well !